raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_3.md

 --- task ---

 Work your way through each session, exploring the lesson primer and lesson plan and their correlation with the teacher slides.
-Allowing yourself time for preparation now will make it easier to incorporate the Relevance intervention into your lessons when the trial begins.
+Allowing yourself time for preparation now will make it easier to incorporate the Relevance intervention into your lessons when the project begins.

 Make a note of anything that you need to clarify.
-You can use the feedback form to ask questions to the trial community.
-You can also get in touch with us by email if you have any queries at any time before, during, or after the trial via [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
+You can also get in touch with us by email if you have any queries at any time before, during, or after the project via [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).

 --- /task ---